JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### verifierPath
-IntelliJ Plugin Verifier local path to the pre-downloaded jar file.
+IntelliJ Plugin Verifier local path to the pre-downloaded JAR file.
 If set, `verifierVersion` is ignored.

 **Type:** `String`